HendySutarto/Tableau_Viz_Tips/README.md

 A host of tips &amp; tricks on using Tableau for corporate-ish advanced dashboard

 - One topic is one file
-- Follow format: Situation-Synopsis / Methods / Steps / Action / Results
+- Follow format: Situation-Synopsis / Methods / Steps-Action / Results / Attachment